Nuclear Power in Jordan

 In December 2009 the JAEC selected a consortium headed by KAERI with Daewoo to build the 5 MWtJordan Research and Training Reactor (JRTR) at the Jordan University for Science and Technology at Al Ramtha – the country's first.
 Construction started in August 2013 following JNRC final approval, and the cost was expected to be $173 million.
 The reactor, similar to South Korea's 30 MW HANARO reactor, uses 19% enriched fuel and has the potential to be upgraded to 10 MWt.
 First criticality was in April 2016 and the reactor was commissioned in December.
 It was subject to an IAEA Integrated Nuclear Safety Assessment of Research Reactors (INSARR) peer review in December 2016.

 In May 2017 JAEC signed an agreement with the French CEA to develop collaborative research programs in connection with its International Centre based on Research Reactors (ICERR) research hub under a program launched by the IAEA in 2014.
-The ICERR program will contribute to enhancing the utilization of the JRTR and associated scientific equipment in Jordan, the CEA said.
+The ICERR program will contribute to enhancing the utilisation of the JRTR and associated scientific equipment in Jordan, the CEA said.

 The Korean consortium was reported to be bidding against firms from Argentina, China and Russia.
 It was financed partly by a $70 million soft loan from South Korea, with 0.2% interest rate and repayment over 30 years.
 The JRTR will serve as an integral part of the nuclear technology infrastructure and will become the focal point for a nuclear science and technology centre (NSTC) with a key role in educating and training future generations of nuclear engineers and scientists.
 It will supply radioisotopes for medicine, industry and agriculture.